 Call him a wrestler.
 Call him a bounty hunter.
 Just don’t call him fake!
 Dr. D David Schultz is the real deal, a hero in the wrestling locker room who became an even greater hero in his post wrestling career, clearing the streets of dangerous men and women with his Southern charm and a shooter’s grip.

-Want a copy of “Don’t Call Me Fake: The Real Story of ‘Dr. D’ David Schultz” signed by the Doctor?
-You can still order one for only $35 plus shipping.
+You can get a signed of “Don’t Call Me Fake: The Real Story of ‘Dr. D’ David Schultz” by ordering direct from the Doctor himself!
+Signed books are only $25 in the US or $35 USD to Canada.
+(Price includes shipping.)